Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Louisiana and its opponents have combined for 56.5 points or more just once this season.
+- Louisiana has combined with its opponents to score more than 58 points only once this season.

-- These two squads combine to allow 55.9 points per game, 0.6 fewer than this contest's over/under.
+- The 55.9 combined points per game that these two squads have allowed this season are 2.1 fewer than the 58 total in this contest.

-- Ragin' Cajuns games this season feature an average total of 59.0 points, a number 2.5 points higher than Saturday's over/under.
+- The average total in Ragin' Cajuns games this season is 59.0, 1.0 point above Saturday's over/under of 58.

-- The 57.5 PPG average total in Bobcats games this season is 1.0 point more than this game's over/under.
+- The 57.5 PPG average total in Bobcats games this season is 0.5 points fewer than this game's over/under.

 Louisiana Stats and Trends

-- Thus far this year Louisiana has two wins against the spread.

-- This season, the Ragin' Cajuns are winless against the spread when entering a game as a favorite of 21 points or more.
+- The Ragin' Cajuns have been favored by 21 points or more one time this season and have not covered the spread in any of them.

-- Louisiana's games this year have eclipsed the over/under one time in seven opportunities (14.3%).
+- Louisiana's games this year have hit the over on one of seven set point totals (14.3%).

 - The Ragin' Cajuns score 30.1 points per game, 3.8 fewer than the Bobcats give up per matchup (33.9).

-- When Louisiana scores more than 33.9 points, it is 2-0 against the spread and 2-0 overall.
+- Louisiana is 2-0 against the spread and 2-0 overall in games when it puts up more than 33.9 points.

-- In games that Louisiana picks up more than 423.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- Louisiana is 2-1 against the spread and 3-0 overall when the team amasses more than 423.7 yards.

-- This year, the Ragin' Cajuns have seven turnovers, four fewer than the Bobcats have takeaways (11).
+- The Ragin' Cajuns have seven giveaways this season, while the Bobcats have 11 takeaways .

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.